Yellow Cards and Red Cards

 Yellow cards and red cards in table tennis

-Yellow and red cards are shown by umpires and referees to players and coaches who break the rules or misbehave during the course of a match or tournament.
+Well, yellow and red cards are shown by umpires and referees to players and coaches (and advisers in team matches) who break the rules or misbehave during the course of a match or a tournament.

-Fortunately, table tennis doesn't have a history of poor behaviour.
-However, a small minority of players and coaches may cause problems and it can potentially be very damaging and difficult to control.
+Fortunately, table tennis doesn't have a history of poor behaviour but a small minority of players and coaches could cause problems, so yellow and red cards have been introduced.

 Discipline